World Dream Bank home - add a dream - newest - art gallery - sampler - dreams by title, subject, author, date, place, names

 YEARS LATER

-It's a simple graph to read.
-High IQs are to the right, low ones to the left.
-The height of the curve shows how many people score in each range.
-So the hump of the bell centers on 100, and most people are near that score.
-In the picture, and in my dream, the people-heap thins out to nothing, four or five posts out from the center.
+In my dream, the people-heap thinned out to nothing four or five posts out from the center.
 That's true on the real bell curve too: you only find the rare idiot or genius, out where the bell meets the ground, four or five "standard deviations" away from normal IQ.
-"Standard deviation" is statistical jargon; for the IQ bell curve, one SD is about 16 points.
-(So the gap between black and white IQ scores that racists still yell about would barely be visible on this chart!)
+"Standard deviation" is a statistical milepost; for the IQ bell curve, one SD is about 16 points.
+(So the small gap between black and white IQ scores that racists fussed about for decades would barely be visible on this chart!)

-I was a child prodigy, off the normal curve, so it's not surprising I'd dream I landed outside the people-heap, beyond the bell-curve of normality.
-I did, and my teachers (and parents) didn't quite know what to do with me...
+It's not surprising I'd dream I landed outside the people-heap, beyond the bell-curve of normality.
+I did.
+I was a child prodigy outside the bell curve; my teachers (and parents) didn't quite know what to do with me.
+Not that I know, either.
+Other than build websites about dreams of human pachinkos.

 No, wait.
 The dream says one thing more.
 We landed way off the IQ curve by our own efforts!
-The dream hints that odd rebellious souls can either get very fussy who they'll be born to, or they somehow prenatally tweak their genes or biochemistry, to guarantee they'll be geniuses--or idiots.
-Despite the astral Gene Police, wanting us to be normal.
+The dream hints that odd rebellious souls can either get fussy who they'll be born to, or maybe prenatally tweak their genes or biochemistry, to guarantee they'll be geniuses--or idiots.
+Despite the astral Gene Police wanting us to be normal.

 Or do they?
-Could it be they broke up our fun on the astral plane, hoping we'd dive down to earth, to incarnation, and scuttle off beyond the normal curve?
+Could it be those cops broke up our fun on the astral plane, hoping we'd dive down to earth, to incarnation, and scuttle off beyond the normal curve?
 Maybe souls who feel like refugees here on Earth really are.
 Maybe some bodhisattvas didn't come back to this dump out of compassion--what if at least some earthly misfits had to be harassed out of heaven, so they'd raise hell on earth?
-Tilt the pinball, kick the pachinko, refuse the pledge, tip over cop cars, stand in front of tanks!
+Tilt the pinball, kick the pachinko, refuse the pledge, tip over cop cars, stand in front of tanks?

 Does the world really need, not more love, but more skeptical, irritable, brilliant kooks?
 Kids who grow up inexplicably unable to tolerate the intolerable?